jameskimthing/minimalist-focus-timer/README.md

 - A hard reset button (start from session 1)
 - A soft reset button (redo current round)

+## Features to Come

+- Customizable colors
+- Ability to toggle the push notification, and the sound
+- More controls to customize the timer (ex: forward session, to previous session)

 ## Development

 - 0 Dependencies!